Kevinpgalligan/KevingalWebsite/pages/blog/beatles-and-you.md

-title: Did The Beatles love "you"?
+title: Did the Beatles love "you"?
 A quantitative study
 date: 2019-10-14
 draft: yes